Mario Adorf: Biography

 Adorf was born in Zürich, Switzerland, the illegitimate child of Matteo Menniti, an Italian surgeon and Alice Adorf, a German medical assistant.
 He grew up in his maternal grandfather's hometown, Mayen, where he was raised by his unmarried mother.
 He rose to fame in Europe, and particularly Germany, and also made appearances in international films, including Ten Little Indians and Smilla's Sense of Snow.
 He also played a small role in the BBC adaptation of John le Carré's Smiley's People as a German club owner.
-In Italy he also played in a number of movies.
+He also appeared in a number of Italian movies.

 In the 1960s, he married Lis Verhoeven.
 The couple had a child, Stella, prior to their divorce.
 He starred with Barbara Bouchet in Milano Calibro 9 in 1972.
 In 1985, he married Monique Faye.

 Adorf has expressed regret that he declined roles in Francis Ford Coppola's The Godfather (1972) and Billy Wilder's One, Two, Three (1961).
 He also turned down the role of General Mapache in Sam Peckinpah's The Wild Bunch (1969), because he felt the character was too violent.
 In 1996, he provided the German dubbing voice for the character Draco in Dragonheart, a role performed by Sean Connery.